 • Prevent outbreaks of zoonotic disease in animals and people

-• Improve food safety and security
+• Improve food and water safety and security

 • Reduce antimicrobial-resistant infections and improve human and animal health